TrojanerHD/Minetoon/README.md

 ### Installing

-Just clone the project and paste it into a Minecraft world.
-A download link to the splatoon world will be available when the project is finished.

-## Deployment

-Push the map on a server
+Head to your minecraft folder with your file browser (on Windows, for example, the folder can be found under the path `%APPDATA%\.minecraft` by default) and inside that folder create a folder called `Splatoon`.
+After that, download a zip of this repository (https://github.com/TrojanerHD/Minetoon/archive/master.zip), open it with a archive file manager (for example 7zip), go into `Minetoon-master`, select everything in this file, copy that and paste it into the folder you just created.
+Now you can run Minecraft and the world should appear in the world selection menu.

 ## Built With